rileygelwicks/modules-22/w07-rails/d1-dusk-associations/README.md

 To create N:N relationships in Rails, we use this pattern: `has_many :related_model, through: :join_table_name`

-1. In the terminal, create three models:
+1. In the Terminal, create three models:

   ```
   rails g model Student name:string